dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-inalienable-property-rights.md

 Your *private* information is secured by *secrecy* and strong cryptography.
 Your *public* information is secured by sunk costs and the incentives to be reimbursed for said costs.
-The first security guarantee is *mathematical*; the second is *economic*.
+The first security guarantee is *mathematical*; the second is *economic*.[^its-all-economics]

 Both are rooted in the physical limits of computation.
 Both massively favor the defender, which is why---if you are absolutely hell-bent on using combat language---bitcoin is a shield, not a sword.
 It is indestructible bulletproof glass, not a gun.

-\[Footnote: Of course, the relationship between a private key and a public key is mathematical as well, and trying to crack this relationship is also a problem of cost, but it is so outrageously difficult to get a private key from a public key that it is not only uneconomical, it is virtually impossible.\]
+[^its-all-economics]: Of course, even though the relationship between a private key and a public key is mathematical, trying to crack this relationship is again a problem of cost.
+But it is so outrageously difficult to get a private key from a public key that it is not only uneconomical, it is virtually impossible.

 > With cryptography in the digital domain there is an impenetrable
 > asymmetric defense advantage.
 It\'s like everyone is walking around